-Vinegar and egg to clear up acne, peppercorns and alcohol for toothache, and, in the past, even white arsenic for cancer: These are just some of the folk remedies that have been used by Chinese through the ages.
+Vinegar and eggs to clear up acne, peppercorns and alcohol for a toothache, and, in the past, even white arsenic for cancer: These are just some of the folk remedies that have been used by Chinese through the ages.

 Prior to the development of modern medicine, grassroots cures were used to deal with a wide range of ailments.
 Folk medicine, known as pianfang (偏方) or colloquially, tufangzi (土方子), is arguably the foundation on which much traditional Chinese medicine (TCM) is built.

 These local remedies are still applied in many rural areas across the country.
 Where there is limited access to medical services, medicines based on locally sourced plants and ingredients are cost-effective and convenient.
-“In my childhood, the only hospital—which my parents couldn’t afford—was dozens of kilometers away.
-So, families would resort to natural therapies inherited from our predecessors to treat ailments,” Ms. Lu, a 70-year-old villager from Anhui province, tells TWOC.
+“In my childhood, the only hospital, which my parents couldn’t afford, was dozens of kilometers away, so families would resort to natural therapies inherited from our ancestors to treat ailments,” Ms. Lu, a 70-year-old villager from Anhui province, tells TWOC.

 According to Lu, her mother cured her father’s arthritis by applying hot wormwood water, and treated fevers with guasha (刮痧), a method of scraping the skin on the back that supposedly boosts blood circulation and removes toxins.